jbrown1618/vector/docs/api/vector.arraymatrix.getdiagonal.md

 `Vector<S>`

-A vector containing the diagonal elements of the matrix
+The vector of diagonal entries